 General Plastics’ LAST-A-FOAM® FR-3700 is the ideal material for creating bone replicas by Sawbones.
 The applications of the LAST-A-FOAM® FR- 3700 in the medical sector and in other sectors are continually increasing.

-LAST-A-FOAM® FR-3700 is dimensionally stable, can be easily shaped using different types of cutting tools, will not support fungal growth, and offers excellent performance as wood replacement.
+LAST-A-FOAM® FR-3700 is dimensionally stable, can be easily shaped using different types of cutting tools, will not support fungal growth, and offers excellent performance as a wood replacement.
 It also comes in a broad range of custom sizes and densities, and does not absorb water or moisture.

 This information has been sourced, reviewed and adapted from materials provided by General Plastics Manufacturing.